Suggested Reading: 1 Peter 5:5-11

-A while ago, LucasFilms re-released the Star Wars movie, The Phantom Menace, in 3-D. Depending on whom you ask, one of the most loved or hated scenes in the movie is when Anakin Skywalker, a very young boy competes in and wins a hi-tech automobile race.
-Throughout the course of the race some of the other contestants do their best to knock their competitors out of the race through various methods of cheating and sabotaging other vehicles.
+Before the current slate of Star Wars sequels LucasFilms released the Star Wars prequels, beginning with The Phantom Menace.
+Depending on whom you ask, one of the most loved or hated scenes in the movie is when Anakin Skywalker, a very young boy competes in and wins a hi-tech car race.
+Throughout the course of the race the various contestants do their best to knock out the competition through various methods of cheating and sabotaging other vehicles.
 On top of that, there are sand men poised with guns to try to shoot the racers out of the sky as they zoom past.
-Anyone in that race has to deal with all of these elements and they aren't only trying to get to the finish line first, they are trying to survive all of the attacks being thrown at them.
+Anyone in the race has to deal with all of these elements and they aren't only trying to get to the finish line first, they are trying to survive all of the attacks being thrown at them.

 Sometimes, the Christian life is a lot like that race.
 We are racing along, trying to get to the finish line, and then -- whack! -- someone hits us with an attack!
 Someone sideswipes us with an untrue accusation.
 We get smacked upside the head with a problem we didn't see coming.
 Someone cuts our feet out from under us by jumping to conclusions before they have all the facts.
 We are doing our best, not trying to hurt anyone else, just trying to make it to the finish line in one piece and, every time we turn around, someone hits us from another angle, some unexpected problem pops up and threatens all of our efforts.
 We begin to feel like, at any moment, the wheels could fall off and we will end up stranded in the middle of nowhere, all alone.
 And we are scared that if that happens then we aren't going to have the strength to keep going, that we'll just give up and quit.